World-line instantons and the Schwinger effect as a WKB exact path integral: Introduction

 The result (\ref{schwinger}) is obtained by evaluating the vacuum persistence amplitude in a theory with a charged massive scalar field exposed to an external electric field.
 The phase in the persistence amplitude, which normally contains the vacuum energy, obtains an imaginary part.
 This gives a damping of the amplitude which is attributed to the production of charged particle-antiparticle pairs.
 The problem of finding the damping rate can be posed as that of evaluating the imaginary part of the world-line path integral for the relativistic particle,

 The integral is over periodic paths, $x_\mu(\tau+1)=x_\mu(\tau)$ and the space-time metric has Euclidean signature.
+The variable $T$ as we use it here is the inverse of what is normally referred to as the ``Schwinger proper time''.
 Of course, a functional integral such as (\ref{euclidean}) must be defined with care.
 In this paper, we will use zeta-function regularization in order to define the formally divergent infinite products and infinite summations which are encountered in the course of computing (\ref{euclidean}).
 Basic formulae involving zeta functions are summarized in Appendix A. In Appendix B, we shall give a detailed review of the derivation of this path integral formula from the usual Feynman diagram representation of the vacuum persistence amplitude.
 In particular, we demonstrate that the path integral (\ref{euclidean}) with $E=0$ and with zeta function regularization reproduces the Feynman diagram expression for the vacuum energy in all of its details, including its normalization.

+The path integral in (\ref{euclidean}) can be evaluated.
+The real part can be presented as an integral over one variable and the imaginary part can be found to coincide with (\ref{schwinger}).
+The way that it is solved is to first perform the Gaussian integration over the position variables $x_\mu(\tau)$ in (\ref{euclidean}).
+In this integration, the instability of the vacuum state of the system of charged particles when a constant electric field is applied is reflected by the subtlety that the quadratic form in the Gaussian functional integral is not positive for all values of $T$.
+This is what allows this integral of a real function over real variables to have an imaginary part.
+The integral is done by first assuming that $T$ is in a region

+\textbf{Note added.~} The original version of this manuscript contained an error in the proof of semi-classical exactness (section \ref{exactness}), rendering the argument incomplete.
+In this version we correct the error and expand on the localization proof.
+This amendment is also included as a separate addendum/erratum to the published article \emph{J. Math.
+Phys.} \textbf{56} (2015) 022111.
+A proof based on supersymmetric localization is detailed in a separate note \cite{Gordon:2016ldj}.